esheldon/psfsim/README.md

 # - currently we write stars only images
 # - use the wq batch system to run jobs

+run=v001
+system=wq
-psfsim-make-scripts v001 wq
+psfsim-make-scripts $run $system

 # You can also have some additional commands run.
 For
 # example, this sets up an anaconda environment

-psfsim-make-scripts v001 wq --extra-commands="source activate psfsim"
+psfsim-make-scripts $run $system --extra-commands="source activate psfsim"

 # the above write scripts into $PSFSIM_DIR/$run/scripts